 - Amino Acid: There is also early evidence that a specific formulation of amino acids may help protect the body from some of the harmful effects of alcohol.

-If you or a loved one struggle with alcohol use, contact The Recovery Village Palm Beach to speak with a representative about how professional addiction treatment can help.
+If you or a loved one struggle with alcohol use, contact The Recovery Village Palm Beach at Baptist Health to speak with a representative about how professional addiction treatment can help.
 You deserve a healthier future, call today.

 Gautron, Marie-Astrid.
 “Nutritional Status During Inpatient Alcohol Detoxification.”
 Alcohol and Alcoholism, January 2018.
 Accessed September 6, 2019.